 3. The Suffering of Adventure Leads to Greater Joy

 Adventure tends to build the capacity to suffer with grace and experience joy.
 I remember being on Mount Rainier, starting up the summit at 12:00 am tied to my two partners.
-My head hurt and my dinner hadn’t settled well.
-Within 20 minutes of leaving base camp, we were climbing up steep glaciers – one foot in front of the other, in the dark.
+My head hurt, and my dinner hadn’t settled well.
+Within 20 minutes of leaving base camp, we climbed up steep glaciers – one foot in front of the other, in the dark.
 It was pure suffering, and we’d be doing this for the next 8 hours to reach the summit.
 I wanted to sink into a foul mood.
 I had to tell myself out loud over and over again, “Bryan, BE HERE NOW.
 You GET to be here.
 You GET to do this.”
 I knew I had to be deliberate about my gratitude.
-When we got back to the trailhead to leave for home, I couldn’t stop thinking about all of the suffering on that trip.
+When we returned to the trailhead to leave for home, I couldn’t stop thinking about all of the suffering on that trip.
 I wondered if I ever wanted to climb a big glaciated mountain again.
-Yet for reasons I can’t explain, three days later I began scheming about a bigger climb in Ecuador.
+Yet, for reasons I can’t explain, three days later, I began scheming about a bigger climb in Ecuador.

 Enlightenment isn’t found on a full stomach, or on a soft pillow.Conrad Anker